 Our products in these segments are provided primarily through three types of contracts: fixed-price, time-and-materials and cost-reimbursement contracts.
-Fixed-price contracts, which require us to provide products and services under a contract at a specified price, comprised approximately 93% of our total revenues for fiscal year 2012, 95% of our total revenues for fiscal year 2011 and 91% of our total revenues for fiscal year 2010.
+Fixed-price contracts (which require us to provide products and services under a contract at a specified price) comprised approximately 94%, 93% and 95% of our total revenues for these segments for fiscal years 2013, 2012 and 2011, respectively.
 The remainder of our revenue in these segments for such periods was derived from cost-reimbursement contracts (under which we are reimbursed for all actual costs incurred in performing the contract to the extent such costs are within the contract ceiling and allowable under the terms of the contract, plus a fee or profit) and from time-and-materials contracts (which reimburse us for the number of labor hours expended at an established hourly rate negotiated in the contract, plus the cost of materials utilized in providing such products or services).

 Historically, a significant portion of our revenues has been derived from customer contracts that include the research and development of products.
 The research and development efforts are conducted in direct response to the customer's specific requirements and, accordingly, expenditures related to such efforts are included in cost of sales when incurred and the related funding (which includes a profit component) is included in revenues.
-Revenues for our funded research and development from our customer contracts were approximately \$228.2 million or 26% of our total revenues during fiscal year 2012, \$210.6 million or 26% of our total revenues during fiscal year 2011, and \$92.9 million or 14% of our total revenues during fiscal year 2010.
+Revenues for our funded research and development from our customer contracts were approximately \$286.4 million or 26% of our total revenues during fiscal year 2013, \$228.2 million or 26% of our total revenues during fiscal year 2011.

 We also incur IR&D expenses, which are not directly funded by a third party.
 IR&D expenses consist primarily of salaries and other personnel-related expenses, supplies, prototype materials, testing and certification related to research and development projects.
-IR&D expenses were approximately 3% of total revenues in fiscal year 2012 and 4% of total revenues in each of fiscal year 2011 and fiscal year 2010.
+IR&D expenses were approximately 3%, 3% and 4% of total revenues in fiscal years 2013, 2012 and 2011, respectively.
 As a government contractor, we are able to recover a portion of our IR&D expenses pursuant to our government contracts.